appreciated/plandex-intellij/README.md

 To install the Plandex plugin, follow these steps:

-1. Download the newest Version from Github Releases
+1. Download the newest Version from GitHub Releases
 2. Open IntelliJ IDEA.
 3. Go to `File` > `Settings` (or `IntelliJ IDEA` > `Preferences` on macOS).
 4. Click on install plugin from disk and select the downloaded zip